Pest and Disease

 Ambrosia beetles rarely attack healthy trees, as they primarily colonize unhealthy and dying trees.
 Ambrosia beetles sometimes attack healthy trees, but they are especially attracted to trees suffering from stress.
 The insects enter at sites with damaged bark.
 Prevention begins with reducing stress on your property’s trees.
 Prevent stress as much as possible by watering the tree deeply during dry spells and keeping it on a schedule of regular fertilization.

 The picture below is an example of the number one indicator for ambrosia beetles.
 It is rare to see the beetle itself, but the beetle leaves sawdust “toothpicks” that protrude from the bore hole.

 (Click the image to see more examples of infestation signs from OSU Extension)

 If you are seeing signs of ambrosia beetles, we recommend getting in contact with a local arborist or local agricultural extension office.
-Professionals can assess a tree to determine the extent of the infestation, if you should remove the tree, or if not how to treat it.
+Professionals can assess a tree to determine the extent of the infestation, if you should remove the tree, or if not, how to treat it.
 They may also have additional products at their disposal that may help prevent the spread of infestation.
-For more information check out this collection articles on varying species of ambrosia beetles by the University of Florida.
+For more information check out this collection of articles on varying species of ambrosia beetles by the University of Florida.